 City Council meetings are being held via teleconference.
 A link to the meeting will be available along with the agenda.

-City organized or cosponsored classes, activities, and events have been canceled or postponed through early May.
-They include:
+In-person City organized or cosponsored classes, activities, and events have been canceled or postponed.

-All City facilities are closed until further notice.
+All indoor City facilities are closed until further notice.
 They are: